nagelpat/pcf-workshop/README.md

 * [Beyond the 12-Factor App](http://pivotal.io/beyond-the-twelve-factor-app)
 * [Cloud Foundry: The Cloud Native Platform](http://pivotal.io/cloud-foundry-the-cloud-native-platform)
 * [Migrating Legacy Applications to Cloud](http://pivotal.io/migrating-legacy-applications-to-cloud?utm_source=platform&utm_medium=text-link&utm_campaign=cloud-journey-ebook-migrate)

+### Spring Cloud Services
+Netflix OSS, Spring Cloud and Pivotal Cloud Foundry are a great way to build and manage your microservices architecture.
+[Spring Cloud Services](https://github.com/spring-cloud-samples/fortune-teller), available in the Marketplace, provide a Configuration Server powered by Spring Cloud Config, a Service Registry, powered by the battle-tested Netflix OSS Eureka server as well as a Circuit Breaker Dashboard, powered by the combination of Netflix OSS Turbine and Hystrix.

+A sample app using all of those services is the [fortune-teller](https://github.com/spring-cloud-samples/fortune-teller) available on github.

 ### User-Provided Services
 You might want to check out [User Provided Services](http://docs.pivotal.io/pivotalcf/1-7/devguide/services/user-provided.html)